hansfuhr/Group25_As2/README.md

 have a client and a server via sockets.
 Simply run the server then the client, and the program will be running through sockets.

 <h2>Code organization</h2>
-In VehicleList.py the codes are organized into 4 parts sepearted by comments.
+In VehicleList.py the codes are organized into 4 parts separated by comments.
 1. Database of cars
 2. Text input for text matching check
 3. Function for text finding